mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 Converts the given value object to the type of this converter, using the invariant culture.

+#### Remarks
+This method overrides the base implementation to ensure that the conversion is performed using the invariant culture, regardless of the culture parameter provided.This is useful when you need to ensure that type conversions are not affected by the current culture settings of the system.

 ```cs
 object ConvertFrom(ITypeDescriptorContext context, CultureInfo culture, object value)
 ```